mc-ivan/adoa-demo/README.md

 ## Uninstall
 * Use `php artisan adoa:uninstall` to uninstall the package
-* Use `composer remove processmaker/adoa` to remove the package completely
+* Use `composer remove mc-ivan/adoa-demo` to remove the package completely

-# adoa-demo